 Moses continues speaking to the people of Israel. must go up to the gate to the elders The full meaning of this statement can be made explicit.
 Alternate translation: "must go up to the city gate where the elders judge cases" (See: Assumed Knowledge and Implicit Information) refuses to raise up for his brother a name Here "name" refers to the memory of someone through his descendants.
-Alternate translation: "refuses to give his brother a son" (See: Metonymy) he will not perform the duty of a husband's brother to me Alternate translation: "he will not do what a husband's brother is supposed to do and marry me" ULT 7 But if the man does not wish to take his brother's wife for himself, then his brother's wife must go up to the gate to the elders and say, 'My husband's brother refuses to raise up for his brother a name in Israel; he will not perform the duty of a husband's brother to me.'
+Alternate translation: "refuses to give his brother a son" (See: Metonymy) he will not perform the duty of a husband's brother to me Alternate translation: "he will not do what a husband's brother is supposed to do and marry me" ULT 7 But if the man does not delight in taking his brother's wife, then his brother's wife shall go up to the gate to the elders and say, 'My brother-in-law refuses to raise up for his brother a name in Israel; he is not willing {to be} my brother-in-law.'
 UST 7 But if the dead man's brother does not want to marry that woman, she must stand at the city gate.
 She must say to the city leaders, 'My husband's brother refuses to marry me in order that I may give birth to a son who will prevent the dead man's name from disappearing in Israel.'
-I do not wish to take her Alternate translation: "I do not wish to marry her" ULT 8 Then the elders of his city must call him and speak to him.
-But suppose that he insists and says, 'I do not wish to take her.'
+I do not wish to take her Alternate translation: "I do not wish to marry her" ULT 8 And the elders of his city shall call him and speak to him.
+If he stands and says, 'I do not delight in taking her.'
 UST 8 Then the elders must summon that man and talk to him.
 Perhaps he will still refuse to marry that widow.
 General Information: